-In 2019, the Year 3 students will be flexing their culinary muscles by taking part in our Masterchef program.
+The Year 3 students will be flexing their culinary muscles by taking part in our MasterChef program.
 Students will be learning about safe food handling and hygiene as well as how to use kitchen equipment safely.
-The Masterchef program also allows for real life application of some of the literacy and numeracy skills learned in the classroom such as: reading recipes, using metric measurements of volume, temperature and weight.
+The MasterChef program also allows for real life application of some of the literacy and numeracy skills learned in the classroom such as: reading recipes, using metric measurements of volume, temperature and weight.

 The Year 3 students will be given the opportunity to develop their bike skills and their understanding of how to remain safe when on a bike.
 These sessions will include the students learning about bike handling skills, traffic awareness and hazard identification.